tobkim/pangolin-ip-rule-manager/README.md

 ## Key Properties
 - Extremely small and simple: Python stdlib only, no external dependencies
 - Single endpoint: `GET /banner.png` returns a 1×1 transparent PNG
+- Security enforcement:
-- Security header check: `Remote-User` header is always required
+  - `Remote-User` header is always required
+  - Optional custom header (see EXPECTED_PANGOLIN_HEADER_KEY/EXPECTED_PANGOLIN_HEADER_VALUE) can additionally be enforced if configured
 - IP extraction from `X-Real-IP`, then `X-Forwarded-For`, then socket address
 - Pangolin API integration: GET current rules, PUT to add, DELETE to remove
 - Persistent state: JSON file (default at `/data/state.json`, persisted via a Docker volume in the provided compose file)